wynwxst/StikDebug/README.md

    make package  # Rebuild
    ```
 > [!WARNING]
-> The Makefile build creates an unsigned IPA in the `packages` directory.
+> The __Makefile__ build creates an unsigned .ipa in the `packages` directory.
 While this is useful for quick builds, please use Xcode for development and debugging.
 When submitting pull requests or reporting issues, ensure you've tested your changes thoroughly using Xcode.